goldipl/travel-website/README.md

 ## General info
-Travel website ➡️ written using modern technologies like Next.js 13, TypeScript & TailwindCSS
+Travel website ➡️ written using modern technologies like Next.js 13, TypeScript & TailwindCSS.
+In this project Boxicons icons were used also.

 ## Technologies
 Used technologies: